-You can set up your email domain to verify that Zendesk can send email on behalf of your email server.
+You can set up your custom email domain to verify that Zendesk can send email on behalf of your email server.

 For example, if you receive email from your customers at firstname.lastname@example.org, and you've set up an automatic redirect to forward all email received there to Support, you can authorize Zendesk to send out notifications as if it originated from your own email address (for example: email@example.com).
 That way you can preserve your branding throughout the entire process.

 You don’t have to configure your email domain this way, but it’s recommended if you use your own custom email domain and have set up forwarding to an external email address.
 If you use a non-custom domain, such as addresses ending in @gmail.com or @yahoo.com, you can't use this feature, as you won't have access to the account DNS settings.

 The advantages of this configuration

 So, do you have to allow Zendesk to send email on behalf of your email domain?
 The short answer is: No. The slightly longer answer is: Only if you really don't want your customers to see the Zendesk name on their messages.